 To help us understand how our clients, frontline staff and partners use technology to interact with us and each other, we used a process called co-design.
 Co-design is a human-centred way of creating technology that recognises that people are the experts in their jobs and lives.

-We first mapped the child journey to understand the different stages for a child in the protection system, the challenges at each stage and what we could do to help.
+We first mapped the child journey to understand the different stages of a child in the protection system, the challenges at each stage and what we could do to help.

 The ChildStory team have used many different co-design approaches with FACS staff, our non-government partners, carers, kids and families to gain valuable insights into the world we are trying to improve.